-Whether you’re the ultimate history buff or purely a fan of rich storytelling, Philadelphia’s Historic District has you covered, with tons of attractions that are full of tales to tell and monumental interiors and exteriors to see.
+Whether you’re the ultimate history buff or a fan of rich storytelling, Philadelphia’s Historic District has you covered, with tons of attractions full of stories and sights.

 From scoring an up-close view of America’s most famous bell at The Liberty Bell Center to taking a stroll through the oldest continuously inhabited – and possibly most charming – street in America (Elfreth’s Alley) to tossing good-luck pennies on the grave of Benjamin Franklin at the Christ Church Burial Ground, these are the essential stops for those with a hankering for some historical knowledge.

 Explore the wealth of gems inside the Historic District (which runs from 7th Street to the Delaware River and from Lombard Street to Vine Street) below.

 One of the most iconic symbols in U.S. history, the 2,080-pound Liberty Bell stands proudly on Independence Mall.
 See it up close at The Liberty Bell Center and discover its powerful history, from ringing to announce the Declaration of Independence to serving as an international emblem of freedom and justice.

 Where: The Liberty Bell Center, 526 Market Street

 Visionary moments in the creation of our nation unfolded in this monumental stopping point on Independence Mall.
 On a guided tour, visit the Assembly Room, arranged as it was during the Constitutional Convention, then head next door to Congress Hall, home of the U.S. Congress from 1790-1800.

 Did Betsy Ross make the first American flag or not?
 Ask her yourself when you visit the iconic home of America’s most famous seamstress.
 As you explore the tiny rooms and tight staircases of her 1740s home, talk to Betsy and hear about her interaction with George Washington.